 In August 2006, Sarasota County announced a referendum proposal that would amend the County's Charter to give the County control over all land use decisions, including land annexed into a city.
-Later, the County Commissioners indicated that they intended to place the Charter Amendment referendum on the March 13, 2007 ballot.
-Following the County's decision, an optout clause was added to the North Port JPA giving the City the option to terminate the Agreement within 60 days of the effective date of the Charter Amendment.
-On May 9, 2007, after passage of the County Charter Amendment, the North Port City Commission exercised this option and directed City staff to draft a revised JPA for consideration when joint negotiations resume.
+The Charter amendment proposal led to negotiations between the City and the County designed to establish a JPA that would address both jurisdictions' concerns about land use decisions.
+Similar two party negotiations were initiated between the City of Venice and the County.
+Later, the Sarasota County Commissioners indicated that they intended to place the Charter Amendment referendum on the March 13, 2007 ballot.
+Following the County's decision, an opt-out clause was added to the North Port JPA giving the City the option to terminate the Agreement within 60 days of the effective date of the Charter Amendment.
+On May 9, 2007.

+Agfter passage of the County Charter Amendment, the North Port City Commission exercised this option and directed City staff to draft a revised JPA for consideration when joint negotiations resume.